 Two contrasting test sites, annual cropping and rangeland, were selected in southern Alberta.
-The annual crop site located near Lethbridge (Latitude 49°43' N, Longitude 112°48' W, Elevation 937 m ASL) represents a dry land zero-till management system.
+The annual crop site located near Lethbridge (latitude 49°43'N, longitude 112°48'W; elevation 937 m above sea level) represents a dry-land zero-till management system.
 The test crop was wheat.
-As the crop rotation is typically a cereal-broadleaf, two adjacent fields of approximately 250 ha each were used to obtain data for two years of wheat.
+As the crop rotation is typically a cereal-broadleaf, two adjacent fields of approximately 250 ha each were used to obtain data for 2 years of wheat.

-The rangeland study site was at Antelope Creek Ranch (Latitude 50°37' N, Longitude 112°10' W, Elevation ~780 m ASL), approximately 15 km west of Brooks, Alberta.
-Established in 1986, Antelope Creek Ranch is a multi-disciplinary, multi-agency research site.
+The rangeland study site was at Antelope Creek Ranch (latitude 50°37'N, longitude 112°10'W; elevation ~780 m above sea level), approximately 15 km west of Brooks, Alberta.
+Established in 1986, Antelope Creek Ranch is a multidisciplinary, multi-agency research site.
 The ISIES study focused on three native grassland fields (each ~450 ha in size) on the ranch, which were in a deferred, rotational grazing pattern.
 The vegetation represents the Stipa-Bouteloua-Agropyron community of the mixed grass prairie ecoregion.
-Annual precipitation in the area averages 340 mm, with 240 mm falling from April-August; average temperatures range from -12.5 °C in January to 18.4 °C in July.
-The soils of the area are Brown Solodized Solonetz (Acridic Natriboroll) and Solonetzic Brown clay loam to loam.
+Annual precipitation in the area averages 340 mm, with 240 mm falling from April to August; average temperatures range from -12.5 °C in January to 18.4 °C in July.
+The soils of the area are brown solodized solonetz (acridic natriboroll) and solonetzic brown clay loam to loam.
 The parent material is mainly glacial till.
-Approximately 30 % of the area has eroded pits or areas of patchy micro-relief due to differential soil erosion.
-The B-horizon is exposed in some eroded pits and plant growth is usually very sparse.
+Approximately 30% of the area has eroded pits or areas of patchy microrelief due to differential soil erosion.
+The B horizon is exposed in some eroded pits, and plant growth is usually very sparse.